Drackor15/CharacterCreatorXPCalc/README.md

 * __Drag & Drop.__ I want users to be able to organize their Character's as they see fit (WPF has functionality that makes this easy to learn).
 * __Application Themes.__ Right now, the program sports a bright modern look, I'd like to make two themes: Dark & Fantasy.
 * __Platform Friendly.__ The application only functions on a Windows enviroment.
 I'd like to create Web & Mobile versions.
+* __Templates.__ Allow users to save/load entire characters or certain traits to/from 'templates'.
+This feature should reduce the tedium of creating another fighter-based (for example) character or ctrl+c/ctrl+v-ing common ability descriptions for the 10th time.

 ## Installation:
 NOTE: That at the moment this program has no executables!